isomerpages/mindef-sg101/resources/resource-packages/_posts/2024-03-16-post-Resource Page for The Conflict in the Middle East.md

 ****

 **Key Event Updates Related to the Israel-Hamas Conflict**

+<a target="blank" href="https://www.channelnewsasia.com/world/gaza-ceasefire-israel-hamas-war-blinken-un-vote-4214061">Blinken Heads to Israel to Press for 'Immediate' Truce in Gaza Ahead of UN Vote</a>, Channel News Asia, 22 Mar 2024

 <a target="blank" href="https://www.channelnewsasia.com/world/blinken-says-us-working-bridge-remaining-gaps-hamas-israel-deal-4199091">Blinken Says US Working to 'Bridge Remaining Gaps' On Hamas-Israel Deal</a>, Channel News Asia, 16 Mar 2024